nsdfxela/nsdfxela.github.io/backgrounds.markdown

 ![](assets/img/mac/bg_3.png)

-Selected image will be added to the list of available backgrounds:
+The selected image will be added to the list of available backgrounds:

 ![](assets/img/mac/bg_4.png)